aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 1. First we want to upload a file, where we define the rules that we want to apply to the data.
 We push this file to atlas.

 2. Then we get the data quality rules from atlas and see our data quality results.
+Our quality results have a data quality score.
+1 is compiant and 0 is non-compliant

-3. Finally we want to push our data quality results to kafka
+3. Finally we want to push our data quality results to kafka.